-- be fourth-year honours students (law), or have graduated from an honours law degree - have completed the criminal law module and legal reasoning / research modules at a B grade or above - be able to give evidence of IT literacy - have a high attention to detail.
+- be fourth-year honours students (law), or have graduated from an honours law degree - have completed the criminal law module and legal reasoning / research modules at a B grade or above - be able to give evidence of good IT literacy - have a high attention to detail.

-The coding supervisor (a Master of Laws student) was assisted by an undergraduate student coder.
-All coding was completed by the student coder and the coding supervisor, with each coding roughly half of the records each.
+The coding supervisor (a Master of Laws graduate) was assisted by a law graduate secondary coder.
+All coding was completed by the coding supervisor and the secondary coder, with each coding roughly half of the records each.
 They were supported by experts from New Zealand Police.